How to Protect Skin from Hard Water: 11 Solutions for Softer Skin and Hair

 3. Use a Deep Moisturizing Conditioner

-We suggest trying a deep moisturising leave-in conditioner at least once weekly to combat dry hair and reduce the amount of damage to follicles.
+We suggest trying a deep moisturizing leave-in conditioner at least once weekly to combat dry hair and reduce the amount of damage to follicles.
 This type of product works best for people whose hair tends to be okay, frizzy, and prone to breakage.

 Argan oil is excellent, too, since it protects against free radicals and encourages the growth of healthy cells.
 You’ll find many brands out there that contain these types of oils, but we’ve found some perfect ones that work well.